agarrido92/Library-Catalog-Using-Max-Heap/README.md

   * Organized project structure for future heap integration
   * Prepared workflow for performance benchmarking using multiple dataset sizes
   * Included max heap code to integrate with the rest of the project
 * Tested of all parts of the project

+Quinten Cestone
+* Presentation development
+* Data collection for database

+Tatnaiyah Bowers
+* Max heap code in binary search format

 ---
 ## Technologies Used